zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T03_Lab_Mod02_Deploying Managed Containerized Workloads to Azure.md

     RESOURCE_GROUP='AADesignLab0402-RG'
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the Azure region you will use for the deployment (replace the placeholder `<Azure region>` with the name of the Azure region to which you intend to deploy resources in this lab):
+1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the Azure region you will use for the deployment (replace the placeholder `<Azure region>` with the name of the Azure region to which you intend to deploy resources in this lab. `az account list-locations` will list all available locations for your subscription.):

     ```sh
     LOCATION='<Azure region>'